jessezalasky/jessezalasky.github.io/_projects/food-city.md

 ### Food City Website & Mi Club Loyalty Launch

 Food City is a Hispanic grocery chain with 45 store locations throughout the state of Arizona.
-The brand has shown consistent growth over the past three years.
-Food City sales have outpaced other brands in the Raley's portoflio.
-Because of this, Raley's leadership put Food City's web and loyalty launch at the forefront of their 2024 plans.
+The brand has shown consistent growth and Raley's leadership put Food City's web and loyalty launch at the forefront of their 2024 plans.

 Long neglected, the brand's website recieved a complete refresh and the all-new Mi Club program was launched.
-This represents a major shift, both in terms of the control internal creative now has over the brand, and in terms of the Food City customer experience.

-How I pitched in:
+How I contributed:

 * Oversaw the content transition from WordPress to Bloomreach.
 * Collaborated with internal stakeholders to update all website content.